Showing posts with label fishing. Show all posts

 Restoring the Charles P. Morgan Ship

-Charles W. Morgan is an American whaling ship built in 1841 whose active service period was during the 19th and early 20th centuries.
+Charles W. Morgan is an American whaling ship built in 1841, which was active during the 19th and early 20th centuries.
 Ships of this type were usually used to harvest the blubber of whales for whale oil, which was commonly used in lamps.

 Figure Heads

-figurehead is a carved wooden decoration found at the prow of ships largely made between the 16th and 20th centuries.
+figurehead is a carved wooden decoration at the prow of a ship, made mainly between the 16th and 20th centuries.

 Thomas Oyster House

 Thomas Oyster House is one of the few remaining buildings that could be classified as a typical small northern oyster house.
 The building was constructed about 1874 at City Point, New Haven, Connecticut, by Thomas Thomas.
-New Haven once was the largest oyster distribution center in New England; now there is only one oyster-opening shop left in this state, that of the Bloom Brothers in South Norwalk.
+New Haven was once the largest oyster distribution center in New England; now, there is only one oyster-opening shop left in the state, the Bloom Brothers in South Norwalk.

 Mystic Bank

 The office of a shipping merchant is represented on the second floor of the Mystic Bank.
-In the larger seaports, some merchants specialized in operating ships.
+In larger seaports, some merchants specialized in ship operations.

 The 92-foot keel assembly from the whaleship Thames is set up on blocks in a shed within the Preservation Shipyard.
-The keel is the “backbone” and the starting point for the construction of a ship and so, displayed along the entire length of the keel, is an exhibit on the process of shipbuilding that takes visitors from the laying of the keel to her launching.
+The keel is the "backbone" and the starting point for building a ship.
+Displayed along the entire length of the keel is an exhibit on the process of shipbuilding, taking visitors from the keel laying to her launching.

 Mystic River Scale Motel